lazarus4/Beforth/architecture/VM.md

 The VM has the following system features:
 - 32-bit or 16-bit cell size.
-- 16-bit code address units.
+- 16-bit code cells.
 Used for accessing flash memory.
-- 32-bit or 16-bit data address units.
+- Cell-size data cells.
 Used for accessing SRAM.
+- Both use byte address units whether or not octets are supported.
 - Endian-agnostic: Byte order determined by the host.

 ## VM memory model